My Nigga: Chart performance

 "My Nigga" debuted at number 67 on the Billboard Hot 100 the week of October 19, 2013.
 Six weeks later, it peaked at number 19 on the week of November 30, 2013.
 It stayed in the Top 30 for fourteen weeks before reaching number 19 again on the week of March 15, 2014.
 It spent a total of twenty-eight weeks on the chart.
 As of March 16, 2014, the song has sold 1,204,457 copies in the United States according to Nielsen SoundScan.
-On April 4, 2018, the single was certified quadruple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over four million units in the United States.
+On December 10, 2020, the single was certified quintuple platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming data of over five million units in the United States.

 Live performances

 In promotion of the single, YG performed it many times on television and other major venues.
 On December 3, 2013, YG performed the song for the first time on national television, on DJ Skee's SKEE Live on AXS TV.
 On January 28, 2014, YG performed "My Nigga" alongside Rich Homie Quan, DJ Mustard and Jeezy on The Arsenio Hall Show.
 Following the performance, YG was presented with the official platinum plaque from the RIAA commemorating sales of over 1,000,000 copies of the single.
 YG then performed the song multiple times during SXSW during March 2014.
 Then on March 19, 2014, YG performed "My Nigga" along with DJ Mustard and Jeezy on Jimmy Kimmel Live!.